lombax85/docker-apache-mysql-php-mongo/README.md

 - If you install inside two different projects on the same machine, you have to rename the container directory ("docker") to something unique.
 FIXED BY: the install script now creates a .env with an unique project name, docker_TIMESTAMP

 ## <a name="todo-link"></a> TODO

-By now, when the system simply creates a backup copy of the default .env file inside the root project dir.
-If the user install the package and have a .env.docker.backup file inside the dir, the file is copied as the default.
-This is good, but how to change settings in the .env?
-If you change it inside docker/.env, than the changes are not updated inside the .env.docker.backup file.
-I need to decide what to do: remove the .env.docker.backup from version control and backup it simply inside - for example - the data directory, adding a pre-update hook to have the most updated version?
-Or provide some convenient scripts to the user permitting to manage things automatically?

 - create install.php install script to replace the post-install and post-update hooks